-Independent Study in History allows the student to pursue the exploration of a topic of history not offered in the regular curriculum, under the tutelage of a department faculty member.
+This course allows the student to pursue the exploration of a topic of history not offered in the regular curriculum, under the tutelage of a department faculty member.
 An independent study contract must be negotiated with the instructor and filed before registering for this course.